Accepting new patients (614) 430-8022 7965 N High St, Suite 205

 Patient Portal Schedule Consultation

-Firazyr is a bradykinin B2 receptor antagonist for acute treatment of HAE attacks.
-Its subcutaneous route makes it convenient for patient self-administration at home or while traveling, allowing early treatment of attacks.
+Icatibant is a bradykinin B2 receptor antagonist for acute treatment of HAE attacks.
+Available as Firazyr (Takeda), Sajazir (Cycle Pharmaceuticals), and as a generic.
+The subcutaneous route makes it convenient for patient self-administration at home or while traveling, allowing early treatment of attacks.
+Selection among brand and generic options is typically driven by insurance coverage and copay assistance.

 What it treats